vandresen/DatabaseManager/DatabaseManager/Server/Documentation/Data Transfer.md

 The system supports LAS files version 2.
 The files must be located in your Azure storage account under Fileshares with name logs.

+Well header attributes can be modified in the LASDataAccess.json file.

+The system will not out the box load parameter info.
+In order to add this feature you must add the following to the PPDMAccessDef.json file:

+"DataType": "LogParameter",
+    "Keys": "UWI, WELL_LOG_ID, WELL_LOG_SOURCE, PARAMETER_SEQ_NO",
+    "Select": "Select UWI, WELL_LOG_ID, WELL_LOG_SOURCE, PARAMETER_SEQ_NO, PARAMETER_TEXT_VALUE,
+                REPORTED_DESC, REPORTED_MNEMONIC, ROW_CHANGED_DATE, ROW_CHANGED_BY, ROW_CREATED_BY,
+                _CREATED_DATE from well_log_parm"

+You must also delete the foreign key for the well_log_parm table.

+ALTER TABLE well_log_parm DROP CONSTRAINT WLP_WL_FK;

 ### Other well data
 Other well data in csv format must be put under a folder called wells.
 The names of the file must be the data type name in plural with extension txt.